Home » Shop Insurance

 • Ensure all staff have relevant and up-to-date health and safety training to reduce the risk of illness or injury.

 • Know the value of your stock.
-Make sure you are not paying over the odds to cover stock value you don’t need.
+Ensure you are not paying over the odds to cover stock value you don’t need.

 • By comparing a range of quotes from different shop insurance providers, you can tailor the amount of coverage so it is right for your business.